hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 :thong_sandal: **Organized Data/Scripts/Model optimization to predict the heat load_shoulder.ipynb** : This file is dedicated for the models of the shoulder term.

+For both two files the source code is composed of the following sections :